Constraining 3-3-1 Models at the LHC and Future Hadron Colliders: 3-3-1 RHN and LHN Models

-being $\text{g}_{\text{V}}$ and $\text{g}_{\text{A}}$ the coupling constants defined in \eq{eq7}, $g$ the $SU(2)_{L}$ gauge coupling, and $m_{Z^{\prime}}$ the $Z^\prime$ mass.
-For the calculation of the total width, we take into account all possible decays, including new gauge bosons, scalars and exotic quarks.
-The analytical expressions are presented, but we obtained the decay widths using Calchep.
+The decay widths were actually computed using Calchep~\cite{CALCHEP}.
+As we pointed out before, our calculation of the total width takes into account all possible decays, including new gauge bosons, scalars, exotic quarks and dark matter whenever they are allowed.